mdmayfield/ThinkPad-T16s-Gen6-AMD/README.md

 Those two i2c devices are the touchscreen (901C) and what is listed in dmesg as a touchpad and a mouse (0676).

 It's possible only one of those is necessary.
+Those steps were derived from https://askubuntu.com/questions/1133919/ubuntu-18-04-2-immediately-wakes-up-from-suspend but I also checked the i2c bus since everything in USB was already disabled.